azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Join Chat login box is displayed, with a username entered.](media/chat-app-login.png "Join Chat")

-2. Enter a message with negative sentiment, such as "The service at this hotel is horrible!" and send the message.
+2. Enter a message with negative sentiment, such as `The service at this hotel is horrible!` and send the message.

     ![The Live Chat is displayed, and a message with negative sentiment, "The service at this hotel is horrible!" is entered into the chat message box.](media/2019-03-21-10-14-13.png "Live Chat - Hotel is Horrible")